 Can Thunderbird read MBOX Files?

 Yes, Thunderbird supports MBOX files.
-Users can import MBOX to Thunderbird using Import/Export NG Tools.
+Users can import MBOX to Thunderbird using ImportExportTools NG.
 This allows it to store emails in MBOX format from other email clients, including Google Takeout, Apple Mail and others while maintaining email structure and metadata.

 How do I Add Google Cal to Thunderbird?